Jumpscale/g8cockpit/docs/usage/Howto/Create_blueprint/Create_blueprint.md

 ## How to create a blueprint

-You can create a blueprint in three ways:
+You can create a blueprint in multiple ways:

 - [Using the Telegram Chatbot](#telegram)
 - [In the Cockpit Portal](#portal)
 - [Using the Cockpit API](#api)
 - [At the CLI](#cli)

+All are discussed here below.

+Make sure to validate your blueprint first to have valid YAML format using a tool like [YAML Lint](http://www.yamllint.com/).

 <a id="telegram"></a>
 ### Using the Telegram Chatbot